nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * View and manage inventory data
 * View and manage order data
-* Ensure consistency between inventory and order data _(e.g, automatically updating in-stock quantities on marking orders as paid/delivered)_
+* Ensure consistency between inventory and order data _(e.g. automatically updating in-stock quantities on marking orders as paid/delivered)_

 Currently, **TrackO** only supports tracking inventory items that are countable by units _(e.g. 1 apple, 2 cookies, etc.)_.
 Our development team will introduce more powerful inventory tracking functionalities _(e.g. by weight, by litres, etc.)_